Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/ibft.md

 Before inserting a block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

 Existing validators propose and vote to [add or remove validators](../../../tutorials/private-network/adding-removing-ibft-validators.md).
 Adding or removing a validator requires a majority vote (greater than 50%) of validators.
-Voting takes place on chain (in the block header) your network must be producing blocks to be able to vote.
+Voting takes place on chain (in the block header), so your network must produce blocks to be able to vote.

 !!! important